-Registration for Attendees and Volunteers opens on December 1.
+Registration for Guests and Volunteers opens on December 1, 2023.

-If you are an attendee partaking in the event, the dress code is a gown for the ladies and a suit or tux for the men.
+If you are an guest partaking in the event, the dress code is a gown for the ladies and a suit or tux for the men.

 If you have dresses or suits you would like to donate please drop them off at Mt.
 Horeb UMC, attn: Michelle Hunt.
 Tax receipts for your donation will be provided.